jerry81/leetcode/README.md

 - const applies to whatever is to its left, unless it is on the left.

 - do not ignore compiler warnings!

+## SQL tips

+- left join if you want to display all items from left table regardless if they have a corresponding item in right table (nulls where there are holes)
+- if you want to self join use inner join same table use alias to distinguish